kgiori/things-gateway-guide/gateway-getting-started-guide.md

 ![Choose subdomain](/images/choose_subdomain.png)

-Enter your choice of subdomain and an email address in case you need to retrieve it later, the click "Create".
+Enter your choice of subdomain and an email address in case you need to retrieve it later, then click "Create".

 **Notes:**